vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       typedef void (VS_CC \*VSFreeCore)(VSCore_ \*core)

       Frees a core.

-      ???
-Conditions on the object state, threading ???
+Should only be done after all frame requests have completed and all objects belonging to the core have been released.

 ----------